 - The Academy’s archives and rare books collection (restricted access)

 The library is open to students, faculty, and alumni of the New York Academy of Art and is located on the first floor of 105 Franklin Street.
 While classes are in session library hours are Monday-Friday 9:00-9:30, Saturday and Sunday 12:00-5:00.
 Limited hours over winter and summer breaks.
+Visiting researchers must make an appointment with the Academy Librarian and must obtain a referral card from an affiliate METRO library.

 Library orientation sessions are held at the start of each academic year to provide bibliographic instruction and introduce library resources and policies.
 Incoming students are required to attend one session.
 A separate information session held later in the Fall is aimed toward second year students beginning their thesis research.
 The librarian is available throughout the year for one-on-one instruction with research tools and strategies.